dwhiffing/fury/content/aar/bf/bf1/bf1_aj/body.md

 transiting the area.
 Most of them are tanker, bulk cargo, or container ships, but one is a Ro-Ro, which piques command's interest.
 It's called the Emden, and it's heading for the north tip of Zealand.
-Being dutiful officers, we've all read our Clancy\!
+Being dutiful officers, we've all read our Clancy!
 Could this be a boat-load of commies in disguise, ready to pounce on a vulnerable coastal airfield?
 Observation helicopters are put on patrol to monitor it continuously, and the Alpha-jets and some of the Drakens are warned to be ready for